Learning Outcomes

 Key Term: Dominant Purpose Test

-A test applied primarily to litigation privilege (and increasingly considered for legal advice privilege) to determine if the main reason for creating a communication was for conducting litigation or obtaining legal advice.
+A test applied primarily to litigation privilege (and sometimes considered in relation to legal advice privilege) to determine if the main reason for creating a communication was for conducting litigation or obtaining legal advice.
 If the purpose was mixed, the litigation/advice purpose must be the dominant one for privilege to apply.

 Mechanisms of Waiver